hsyen23/cmake_quickstart/Lesson 5/README.md

 ```
 #include "externalLibrary.h"
 ```
-include header file, so we can use function in external library.
+include header file, so we can use functions in external library.

 # CMakeLists.txt